ArmanMaesumi/Blundr/README.md

 Blundr uses two input layers, one which is a one-hot encoded chess board, and the other representing the tiles that are under attack by white/black/both.
 The input layers feed into two separate deep layers, which are then concatenated and fed through 3 additional deep layers.
 The final output layer has 3 neurons for each class (white winning, black winning, draw).

 Currently, Blundr is trained on ~3,000,000 board states, and has been tested (out of sample) on ~250,000 board states.
 Across the entire test set, Blundr correctly predicts the side advantage 89% of the time.
-However, when evaluating boards that have a significant, Blundr produces ~96% accuracy.
+However, when evaluating boards that have a substantial advantage, Blundr produces ~96% accuracy.

 ### Pre-trained model